 In 2017 I launched Publishing Workshop, an editorial mentoring service for authors at all levels.
 I wanted to be able to take someone’s idea and turn it into a finished book with them, no matter what stage they started at.

-It matters to me that I work with you as an author and not just your manuscript.
-That’s why I take time to get to know my mentoring clients before I work with them, so I can understand their vision for their book and what they want to achieve.
+It matters to me that I work with you as well as your manuscript.
+That’s why I take time to get to know my coaching clients before I work with them, so I can understand their vision for their book and what they want to achieve.
 For many of my clients, working with me is the difference between getting their book finished and it sitting on a hard drive for 20 years.

 I moved to the Cotswolds in 2003, where I still live with my three children, who love books almost as much as I do.